 I’ve written a book.
 You're there right now.

-I'll keep the schedule on Canvas, and I'll occasionally use Canvas to send an announcement to the class.
+I'll keep the schedule on Canvas, and I'll occasionally use Canvas to send announcements to the class.

-You'll write your code at replit.com.
-A wonderful feature of replit - indeed the best feature, I think - is that every replit project has its own URL.
-When time comes to submit, you'll that URL to me.
+You'll write your code at codehs.com.
+A wonderful feature of CodeHS - indeed the best feature, I think - is that every replit project has its own URL.
+When time comes to submit, you'll paste that URL into a Google Form.
+I can then both see your code and run it.

 Code is very easy to steal.
 A Python program is a text file, and so you can simply copy and paste any bit of code you want.
 Moreover, a simple Google search will lead you to mountains of code.
 But yet I say, "Do not steal code!"
 You will of course study code written by others.
 But all of your code must be written by you.
 Why?
 Only if you've written the code yourself will you know how it works; and only if you know how it works will you be able to write correct code of your own.
 I also say that you should not give code away.
 You might think you've done a friend a favor, but actually you've hurt them.
 They need to learn to write their own code.